The Prayers of the Saints

 Attribution notice: Most Scripture quotations taken from the NASB.
 The "Communion with the Lord" illustration is by my seventeen-year old daughter, C.V.
 Lacroix.
 You can find more of her artwork on A Brush with Life.

-Author's Note: If you enjoyed this article, I also recommend reading The Afflictions of the Righteous, The Glory of Martyrdom for Christ, Even if it doesn’t happen like we expect, Overcomers in This Life, Deleted Scriptures in the Bible?, The Law of Christ, Law of Love in the New Testament, Is Obedience Optional?, Persecuted or Popular?, Rapture Revelation to Angelica Zambrano, Come Out of Her, The Rise of Antichrists, Rapture Beliefs of Church Fathers, Synching Up the Seven Seals with the Gospels, and Rapture Revelation to Zipora Bitrus.
+Author's Note: If you enjoyed this article, I also recommend reading The Afflictions of the Righteous, The Glory of Martyrdom for Christ, Even if it doesn’t happen like we expect, Overcomers in This Life, Deleted Scriptures in the Bible?, The Law of Christ, Law of Love in the New Testament, Is Obedience Optional?, Persecuted or Popular?, Rapture Revelation to Angelica Zambrano, Come Out of Her, The Rise of Antichrists, Rapture Beliefs of Church Fathers, and Synching Up the Seven Seals with the Gospels.
 You can access the Seeking the Lord Main Directory or my complete blog directory at "Writing for the Master."
 Now I'd like to ask a very important question.

 Do You Want to Know Him?